aliyun/terraform-provider-alicloud/website/docs/r/yundun_bastionhost_instance.html.markdown

 * `vswitch_id` - (Required, ForceNew) vSwtich ID configured to bastionhost
 * `security_group_ids` - (Required) security group IDs configured to bastionhost
 * `tags` - (Optional, Available in v1.67.0+) A mapping of tags to assign to the resource.
+* `resource_group_id` - (Optional, Available in v1.87.0+) The Id of resource group which the Bastionhost Instance belongs.
+If not set, the resource is created in the default resource group.

 ## Attributes Reference